aolose/vite-sveltekit-node-ws/README.md

 Since I'm new to Vite's ViteDevServer and PreviewServer, I don't know what it does with httpserver.

-Anyway you still can use it like blow.
+Anyway, you can still use it like below.